-Yes you do if you’re considered a US person.
+Yes, you do if you’re considered a US person.
 You have to file taxes, based purely on your American citizenship.
 Whether filing will result in you paying actual taxes in the US depends on personal circumstances, and double taxation treaties made with the country in which you live and or work.
-Not filing taxes in the US is a criminal offence.
+Not filing taxes in the US is a criminal offense.

-America is the only first world country in the world, that enforces a tax duty on American citizens, wherever they live or work (with or without passport, green card holders, and others).
-On this page, we will shortly explain the law, the practical consequences and the emotional impact it might have on the people involved.
+America is the only first-world country in the world, that enforces a tax duty on American citizens, wherever they live or work (with or without a passport, green card holders, and others).
+On this page, we will shortly explain the law, the practical consequences, and the emotional impact it might have on the people involved.

 We, the founders of Americans Overseas, are born in the Netherlands and received our passports via our (American) mother.
 When we heard about this law for the first time in 2012, we did not believe it was true (this cannot be happening).
 We felt anger (why are they allowed to do this), fear (will I be fined or get into trouble) and panic (what should I do?).
 Unfortunately, it’s true that there is indeed a global American tax duty.
 We could not find any information when asking the local government.
 We got told to contact the IRS by the consulate and the IRS itself proved impenetrable.

 We therefore started this initiative to help people by providing correct information, preventing unnecessary panic, and offering the help of a network of paid professionals, with no strings attached.
 We have also become the discussion partner on this subject of the Dutch House of Representatives.
 We still have a long way to go if we want to change the process itself.
 If we even manage to do so.
 It might be comforting to know however, that in 90% of all cases that we receive, the solutions are straightforward and do not lead to paying taxes to the United States.